-Farmington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Farmington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Farmington are a mix of both white- and blue-collar jobs.
 Overall, Farmington is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Farmington who work in office and administrative support (14.68%), sales jobs (14.12%), and management occupations (9.49%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.45 minutes getting to work every day.

-The education level of Farmington citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.26% of adults 25 and older in Farmington have a college degree.
+The percentage of adults in Farmington who are college-educated is close to the national average for all communities of 21.84%: 20.26% of the adults in Farmington have a bachelor's degree or advanced degree.

 The per capita income in Farmington in 2010 was $26,301, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
 This equates to an annual income of $105,204 for a family of four.
 However, Farmington contains both very wealthy and poor people as well.